GreenZV/GreenZV/README.md

 # Hello there!
 I'm GreenZV 🤘

-- 🌿 I'm a software developer, currently in my first year at ITMO University.
+- 🌿 I'm a software engineer, currently in my first year at ITMO University.
 - 🔭 I'm currently working on several of my projects.
 - 🌱 I’m currently learning C#.
 - 🤝 I’m looking to collaborate on anything interesting.